youngmani/poof-sounds/README.md

 4. Find the new resource pack on the `Select Resource Packs` screen, and move it to the `Selected` column.

 5. That's it!
 Enjoy **poof sounds** in new and existing worlds!

+## Bedrock Edition (Experimental)

+**poof-sounds** is available for Minecraft Bedrock Edition on PC.
+There may be some issues with sound volume and pitch, and not all sounds will be mapped correctly.
+To install, download the `poof-sounds-bedrock.mcpack` file from the [latest release](https://github.com/youngmani/poof-sounds/releases/latest) ([direct download](https://github.com/youngmani/poof-sounds/releases/latest/download/poof-sounds-bedrock.mcpack)), and then double click the file to add it to Minecraft.

 ## Request a new sound or report an issue